4jean/findaministry/readme.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within FAM, please us via our [Contact Page](http://findaministry.com/contact).
+If you discover a security vulnerability within FAM, please reach us via our [Contact Page](http://findaministry.com/contact).
 All security vulnerabilities will be promptly addressed.